-The immersion program is centered at the Ecole de langue et de culture quebecoise at the UniversitÈ de Québec Chicoutimi.
+The immersion program is centered at the Ecole de langue et de culture quebecoise at the UniversitÈ de Québec · Chicoutimi.
 The program uses coursework, homestay, and organized activities to create a total immersion environment.
 Students take courses in language, conversation, and the culture of Quebec.
 Courses are taught entirely in French by native faculty.

 Afternoons, students choose from a number of organized activities, including volleyball, hiking, canoeing, theater, dance, art, and singing folk songs.
-All activities are organized by a team of energetic French language monitors who keep students speaking week course in Business French, as well as a program in pedagogy for teachers of French.
+All activities are organized by a team of energetic French language monitors who keep students speaking French throughout the day.
+Weekends include optional excursions to visit the cities of Quebec and Montreal, as well as the Lac St. Jean and Saguenay regions of the province of Quebec.

+For advanced students, there is a three-week course in Business French, as well as a program in pedagogy for teachers of French.
 Other options are available year-round, including French and Snow, French and Nature, and semester-length immersion courses.